Board of Directors

 In addition to being on the board of the Danville-Boyle County Humane Society, George is active in the community as a Board member of The Constitution Square Birthplace of Kentucky Committee, Chairman of The Boyle Landmark Trust, and is on the Lexington-Bluegrass Association of Realtors Executive Committee.

 Kari Kuh fell for her first rescued dog in the second grade - a collie-shepherd mix named Happy.
 In the many (!) years since then, she’s rescued, fostered, and adopted more cats, kittens, puppies, and dogs than she can count.
 Kari graduated from Hanover College with a degree in Communications and embarked on a radio career.
 After years in promotions, marketing, and sales, she left the corporate world.
-For the last decade, she’s served in various roles helping nonprofit organizations with community engagement, public relations, and fundraising.
-When she’s not advocating for the humane treatment of companion animals in Danville/Boyle County, Kari likes to cook - and eat! - listen to music, and hang out with her family: three dogs, Buckaroo, Trixie, and Tucker; two cats, Alf and Yui, and one very patient human, William.
+For more than a decade, she’s served in various roles helping nonprofit organizations with community engagement, public relations, and fundraising.
+By far her favorite role is with DBCHS, and she’s thrilled to be a part of the movement to help care for animals beyond shelter walls with Home To Home™ and the Community Cat Program.
+Kari likes to cook - and eat! - listen to music, and hang out with her family: three dogs, Buckaroo, Trixie, and Tucker; two cats, Alf and Yui, and one very patient human, William.